dhartwich1991/emulators-in-action/talk/droidcon_krakow_emulator_talk.md

 ```

 ---
-> "Start telnet and pray that it will work"
+> "# Start telnet and pray that it will work"
 > - kill-emulator.sh -

 ^ - Excerpt from the script